basic-web-components/basic-web-components/README.md

 Design goals for the overall project:

-* **Leverage the browser platform as much as possible.** These components are generally written as "close to the metal" as is possible in a web application.
+* **Leverage the browser platform as much as possible.** These components are generally written as "close to the metal" as is possible while allowing for sharing code across components.
 These components are not built upon a monolithic framework, nor is any shared runtime required to use these components.
 * **Write in plain JavaScript ES6.** An ES5 version of each component is provided in its /dist folder, so you can use these in ES5 projects.
 If you are already using ES6, you can use the ES6 source directly.